tdora28/order-summary-component-main/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-You can take a look at my solution on CodePen.
+You can take a look at my solution [here](https://infallible-franklin-a1ec55.netlify.app/).